walmartlabs/static/docs/includes/docs.md

     git commit -m "added generated docs"
     git push origin gh-pages

-Use the *start* command to view your changes locally and when you're happy with them commit and push the *docs* and *gh-pages* branches to GitHub.
+Use the *start* command to view your changes locally and when you're happy with them commit and push the *gh-pages* branches to GitHub.

 ## Project Structure